-This chapter will first analyse whether injury experienced by OneSteel and Milltech was caused by the dumped goods and then whether the dumped goods have caused material injury to the Australian industry as a whole.

-As discussed in section 4.4.2 above, the Commission considers that OneSteel and Milltech, together with Moly-Cop, constitute the Australian industry producing like goods.
+This chapter considers whether the injury experienced by OneSteel and Milltech was caused by the dumped goods, and then whether the dumped goods have caused material injury to the Australian industry as a whole.
+As discussed in section 4.6 above, the Commission considers that OneSteel and Milltech, together with Moly-Cop, constitute the Australian industry producing like goods.
 A determination of material injury in the context of a section 269TG notice must be based on an assessment of injury to the Australian industry as a whole.
-Figure 1 (above) illustrates the size of the Australian industry, noting that Moly-Cop represents the largest part of the industry.

-In Re Swan Portland Cement Limited and Cockburn Cement Limited v the Minister of Small Business and Customs and the Anti-Dumping Authority [1991] FCA 49, Lockhart J noted that the term 'Australian industry' refers to the industry as a whole.
-He stated that 'the expression "Australian industry" in the context of the anti-dumping legislation refers to an industry viewed throughout Australia as a whole and does not refer to a part of that industry, whether the part be determined by geographic, market or other criteria.'42 This is the normal practice of the Commission when undertaking an assessment of injury and causation, as described in the Manual.43
+In the Swan Portland Cement case,58 Lockhart J noted that the term 'Australian industry' refers to the industry as a whole.
+He stated that 'the expression "Australian industry" in the context of the anti-dumping legislation refers to an industry viewed throughout Australia as a whole and does not refer to a part of that industry, whether the part be determined by geographic, market or other criteria.'59 This is the normal practice of the Commission when undertaking an assessment of injury and causation, as described in the Manual.60

-41 Ministerial Direction on Material Injury 2012 (27 April 2012), available at www.adcomission.gov.au.
+57 Ministerial Direction on Material Injury 2012 (27 April 2012), available at www.adcomission.gov.au.